How to Create a Fitness App from Scratch in 4 Key Steps

 4. Free Fitness Apps

-- Completely free apps exist to advertise branded products.
+- Completely free fitness apps exist to advertise branded products.

 For example, Stronglift 5x5 is a free app that popularized its training programs.
 Nike Training Club, originally a paid app, also went completely free - including its premium access.
 Yet, it acts as a powerful advertising platform, as it redirects you to the Nike store.
 There, you can buy all the necessary gear from socks and sneakers to gym bags.